papoanaya/emacs_utils/README.md

   the LaTeX export code.
 There is still a lot of the latex code there that needs to be cleaned up.
 Development of this code is halted and all efforts are being spent on org-e-groff.el .

+The doc directory contains documentation for org mode in org mode

+- org-e-groff-documentation.org : Documentation for groff export mode.
+- org-e-man-documentation.org : Documenetaiton for man pages export
+  mode.

+ The babel directory contains org-babel languages support:

+ - ob-eukleides.el : Support for Eukleides, a geometry visualization
+   program.
+ - ob-mathomatic.el : Support for the Mathomatic CAS system.
+ - ob-tcl.el : Support for the execution of tcl scripts.